-The 2019 AGM adopted guidelines for the remuneration of individuals who were senior executives at the date of the AGM.
-The guidelines apply to employment contracts signed after the AGM's adoption of the guidelines and to changes in existing employment contracts that are signed thereafter.
-The basic principle is that management's remuneration and other employment terms and conditions must be competitive in order to ensure that the Volati Group is able to attract and retain competent senior executives.
-Management's fixed remuneration must be competitive and based on the individual's experience, area of responsibility and performance.
+The AGM on 25 June 2020 adopted guidelines for the remuneration of senior executives at the date of the meeting.
+These were confirmed without any amendments at the 2021 AGM.
+The guidelines apply to remuneration that is agreed, and changes to already agreed remuneration, after the date on which the guidelines were adopted by the AGM.

+The basic principle is that senior executives' remuneration and other employment terms and conditions must be competitive in order to ensure that the Group is able to attract and retain qualified employees.
+Senior executives' fixed remuneration must be competitive and based on the individual's experience, area of responsibility and performance.
 Senior executives may receive variable remuneration in addition to fixed remuneration.
-Variable remuneration must be connected to pre-defined targets and measurable criteria, and be designed to promote the Company's long-term value creation.
-Variable remuneration paid in cash may not exceed 50 percent of the annual fixed remuneration.
-The AGM may decide that variable remuneration will take the form of share-based payment in both the Company and its subsidiaries.
-In addition to promoting long-term value creation, sharebased payment must be designed to achieve an increased community of interests between senior executives and the Company's shareholders.
+Variable remuneration shall be linked to pre-defined targets and measurable criteria that can be financial or non-financial.
+The targets and criteria should be designed to promote Volati's business strategy, long-term interests and sustainability by having a clear connection to Volati's business objectives and/or strategies.
+For each senior executive concerned, variable remuneration may represent a maximum of 25 percent of the fixed remuneration and, if full variable remuneration, pension benefits and other benefits are paid, a maximum of 14 percent of the total remuneration.
+The AGM may decide that variable remuneration will take the form of sharebased payment in both the Company and its subsidiaries.
+In addition to promoting the Company's business strategy, long-term interests and sustainability, share-based payment must be designed to achieve an increased community of interests between senior executives and the Company's shareholders.
 Other forms of remuneration and benefits, such as pension benefits, company car and health insurance, must be market-based.
-Pay during the notice period may total a maximum of 12 months' salary.
-No termination benefits shall apply.
+The total remuneration during the period of notice and period of severance pay shall not exceed a total amount corresponding to the agreed fixed monthly salary at the time of termination and contractual benefits for twelve months plus the fixed monthly salary for twelve months.

 The Board is entitled to deviate from the above guidelines if this is justified by special circumstances in individual cases.
-Any such deviations from the guidelines must be reported at the next AGM.
+Any such deviation from the guidelines must be reported, with reasons for the deviation, in the remuneration report that the Board is required to make available to shareholders on Volati's website no later than three weeks before the AGM in accordance with Chapter 8, section 53a, of the Swedish Companies Act (2005:551).